u12206050/gridsome-source-mysql/README.md

   * Content type references via `xxx_id`(single id) and `xxx_ids`(comma delimited ids)

+  * Cloudinary images also have placeholders which will be generated and saved to jsonstore for future builds.

 View the [changelog](https://github.com/u12206050/gridsome-source-mysql/blob/master/CHANGELOG.md) for any possible changes from previous versions.

 ### Latest Updates

+  *2.0.0* Alternate version including cloudinary

   *v1.4.7* Added regex option to clean up image file names